jloOop/Boundary-Spin-Momentum-Filtering-Data/python-scripts/Solvers/ReadMe.md

     tT = np.concatenate(([0.0], tT))
     ST = np.concatenate(([1.0], ST))

-# Add an interpolated endpoint at T if necessary.
+# Add an interpolated endpoint at T if the saved grid does not land exactly on T.
 if tT[-1] < T and t[-1] >= T:
     ST_at_T = np.interp(T, t, S)
     tT = np.concatenate((tT, [T]))